 Make sure that your diet has plenty of protein.
 Lean protein from sources that include salmon, chicken, lentils, and chickpeas all help maintain muscle mass, which is essential for your strength and range of movement.

 And, make sure you stay hydrated.
-Keep a water bottle with you and drink throughout the day whenever you feel thirsty.
+Keep a water bottle with you and drink it throughout the day whenever you feel thirsty.
 Our bodies, especially our muscles, are composed mainly of water.
 Keeping hydration levels high can support muscle elasticity.

 Use heat and cold therapy.

-In one study, researchers found that moist heat was the best option for helping out with range of motion.
+In one study, researchers found that moist heat was the best option for helping out with a range of motion.
 In the study, the researchers had people who had discomfort in their fingers dip their hands in paraffin baths.
 They concluded that moist heat was an especially good option when used alongside other tools.
 While the effect is temporary, it can be a lifesaver on a stiff and achy day.